vikramnagashoka/Elements-of-Carla/writeup.md

 ### Datasets

 We used 3 datasets:
 * the [dataset](https://www.dropbox.com/s/vaniv8eqna89r20/alex-lechner-udacity-traffic-light-dataset.zip?dl=0) created by [Alex Lechner](https://github.com/alex-lechner).
-This dataset has 917 images from simulator at 155 images from the test track.
+This dataset has 917 images from simulator and 155 images from the test track.
 * the [dataset](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view?usp=sharing) created by [Vatsal Srivastava](https://github.com/coldKnight).
 This dataset has 277 images from simulator and 159 images from the test track.
 * our own dataset of images extracted from [ROS bag file](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing) provided by Udacity.
 This dataset has 297 images from the test track and is available here (link TBD).

-Object Detection API expects the dataset to be in a single binary file TFRecord format.
+Object Detection API expects the dataset to be in a single-binary-file TFRecord format.
 Fortunately, the first two datasets have already TFRecord files, one for simulated and one for real images.
 In the rest of this section we show how we created the last dataset.

-ROS file can be replayed using `rosbag` tool of ROS.  `image_view` utility of ROS allows to save images published in a given topic.
+ROS bag file can be replayed using `rosbag` tool of ROS.  `image_view` utility of ROS allows to save images published in a given topic.
 We created a launch script, called `export.launch` that runs `rosbag` and `image_view`:

     <launch>
         <node pkg="rosbag" type="play" name="rosbag" args="<full path to ROS bag file>" />